zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling.md

 If your organization performs intensive queries at varied times, auto scaling will ramp up and ramp down CPU resources when needed.

-As in our lab example below, if a customer provisions an autonomous database with 1 base OCPU and enables auto scale, they will immediately have access to 3x the 1 base OCPU provisioned, therefore 3 OCPUs.
+As in our lab example below, if a customer provisions an Autonomous Database with 1 base OCPU and enables auto scale, they will immediately have access to 3x the 1 base OCPU provisioned, therefore 3 OCPUs.
 They will also immediately have access to 3x the IO.

 The customer is charged only for the actual average number of OCPUs used per hour, between 1 and 3 OCPUs.